Pamela Adlon

-Adlon is also known for her roles in the comedy-drama series Californication (2007–2014) and Louie (2010–2015), the latter of which she additionally wrote and produced alongside Louis C.K.
+Pamela Adlon is also known for her roles in the comedy-drama series Californication (2007–2014) and Louie (2010–2015), the latter of which she additionally wrote and produced alongside Louis C.K.
 Her work on Louie garnered her four Primetime Emmy Award nominations.
-From 2016 to 2022, Adlon starred as Sam Fox on the acclaimed FX comedy-drama series Better Things, which she also co-created, wrote, produced, and directed.
+From 2016 to 2022, Pamela Adlon starred as Sam Fox on the acclaimed FX comedy-drama series Better Things, which she also co-created, wrote, produced, and directed.
 The series won a Peabody Award, and she was nominated twice for a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.
-She also starred alongside Redd Foxx on The Redd Foxx Show as 'Toni' in 1986.

-Adlon was featured in numerous films since making her acting debut in Grease 2 (1982).
+Pamela Adlon has appeared in numerous films since making her acting debut in Grease 2 (1982).
 Her most notable films include Say Anything...
-(1989), Bed of Roses (1996), Lucky 13 (2005), Conception (2011), I Love You, Daddy (2017), All Square (2018), and Holler (2020).
+(1989), Bed of Roses (1996), Lucky 13 (2005), Conception (2011), First Girl I Loved (2016), I Love You, Daddy (2017), Bumblebee (2018), and The King of Staten Island (2020).
+She made her feature film directorial debut with the comedy Babes (2024).

 Early life

 Adlon was born in New York City.
-She is the daughter of Marina Lucy (Leece) and Donald Maxwell "Don" Segall, who was a television comedy writer-producer and author of comic books and science fiction pulp novels.
+She is the daughter of Marina Lucy (née Leece) and Donald Maxwell "Don" Segall, who was a television comedy writer-producer and author of comic books and science fiction pulp novels.
 Her father produced The Dave Garroway Show, which became AM New York and then The Today Show.
-He was a page at NBC with Gil Cates and wrote erotic fiction under various pseudonyms, including Troy Conway.
+He was a page at NBC with Gilbert Cates and wrote erotic fiction under various pseudonyms, including Troy Conway.
 Adlon's mother is English, while her father, an American, was from Boston.
-Her father was born to a Jewish family of Russian-Jewish and Ukrainian-Jewish descent and her mother, originally an Anglican, converted to Judaism.
-Adlon has said that her parents met at the USO event in Paris.
+Her father was born to a Jewish family of Russian-Jewish and Ukrainian-Jewish descent, and her mother, originally an Anglican, converted to Judaism.
+Adlon has said that her parents met at a USO event in Paris.

 As a child, Adlon lived in the Carnegie House at 100 West 57th Street.
 She has said that she and her family lived bi-coastally, moving between Los Angeles and New York because her father was a journeyman writer and producer for TV.
 She began performing at age nine; one of her father's friends had a radio studio, so she would do voice-over work there.
 While in Los Angeles she did TV and film acting work.
 She attended Sarah Lawrence College for a semester.
 After moving to Laurel Canyon, Los Angeles, she shared a house with Anna Gunn.